shtaif/react-async-iterators/README.md

 // }
 ```

-As seen, the yielded types between these two don't match (properties are not matching).
+As seen, the value types between these two aren't compatible (properties are not matching).

 Using [`iterateFormatted`]() our source iterable can be formatted/transformed to fit like so: